Have you ever wondered why you can feel so different in your workouts depending on the day?

 When it comes to glycogen, not everyone is packing the same amount in their muscles.
 After all, we don’t all have the same amount of muscle tissue in the first place.

-Think of muscle like the gas tank in different cars.
-Some are larger and can hold more fuel, giving them a longer range before the next fill-up.
+An easier way to think of it: your muscles are like the gas tanks in different cars.
+Some are bigger and can hold more fuel, giving them a longer range before the next fill-up.

 Several factors influence how much glycogen your muscles can store.
 The more you have though, the longer and more intensely you can train.
 So, what are these factors?